Kūn, the Field

 Don't judge or choose about good and evil.
 It narrows the mind and makes it unfit to follow the time.
 Earth does not choose, it gives every being room for its own Dao.

-Many things seem important but are not at all essential for life.
-Simply stop thinking about them and life comes back in all its splendor: because you keep silent.
+Stop pondering and life comes back in all its splendor: because you keep silent.
 It is like watching wild animals, they come only if you are not-present, but part of the forest.
+And pondering is anyway superfluous if not you but 'it' is already in the bag.

 (Changes to hex.
 16) Mirror